delpozzo/yagol/README.md

 `git clone https://github.com/delpozzo/yagol.git`

-Step 2: Enter the resulting directory from step 1
+Step 2: Enter into the resulting directory from step 1

 `cd /path/to/yagol`